keerthanavoffl/Decode_labs/README.md

 # Decode Labs Internship Tasks

-This repository contains the tasks completed as part of the Decode Labs Internship Program.
+This repository contains the tasks completed as part of the **Decode Labs Internship Program**.
+The objective of these tasks is to strengthen practical skills in frontend development, full-stack application development, database integration, and modern software engineering practices.

 ---